A Bohemian in New York

 Robert Zubrycki violin

-Violinist Robert Zubrycki is Concertmaster of the New York City Chamber Orchestra, a member of Orchestra Lumos, the American Symphony Orchestra, Assistant Concertmaster of Orchestra Moderne NYC and principal violin and frequent soloist with the Amici New York Orchestra.
-He has recently performed as Concertmaster for the New York Choral Society at Carnegie Hall, Encores! at City Center, Opera Orchestra of New York and the Northeastern Pennsylvania Philharmonic.
+Robert Zubrycki is a versatile violinist renowned for his extensive contributions to both classical and Broadway music.
+He has been a member of Orchestra Lumos for 30 years.
+Robert is the Concertmaster for the New York City Chamber Orchestra, a member of the American Symphony Orchestra and the Knickerbocker Chamber Orchestra, and also has served as Concertmaster for the New York Oratorio Society, and the Northeastern Pennsylvania Philharmonic.
 He performs with the American Ballet Theater orchestra.
 A veteran of dozens of Broadway shows, Bob is in the orchestra of Carousel, and formerly in She Loves Me and A Gentleman’s Guide to Love and Murder.
 He can be heard on the recent cast recordings of She Loves Me, An American in Paris and Paint Your Wagon (violin and mandolin).
 He has won an Emmy Award for his musical contribution to the documentary The Curse of the Bambino.

 As a chamber musician, Robert is the first violinist of the Queen’s Chamber Band and the Queen’s Chamber Trio.
 The Trio’s recordings of Mozart, Haydn and Beethoven are available on the Lyrichord label.
 Robert toured the United States with the Abaca String band, including performances at the Chautauqua Institute and the White House.
 He is currently the director for Concerts Around the Corner and the Cultural Arts Coalition in Brewster, NY.
 Bob is also an avid gardener.